hflicka/ardensyntax-eclipse-plugin/eclipse-plugin/arden2bytecode-compiler/README.md

 via the **arden2bytecode** variable.
-To build this project, first set the **arden2bytecode** variable in Window -> Preferences -> General -> Workspace -> Linked Resources such that it links to the root folder of the Arden2ByteCode source code.
+To build this project, first set the **arden2bytecode** variable in Window -> Preferences -> General -> Workspace -> Linked Resources such that it points to the root folder of the Arden2ByteCode source code.

 Having the Arden2ByteCode source code linked as described above